When I look at other people’s diets, it’s no wonder we’ve got so many people struggling with their weight and understanding of good nutrition.

 Well, I’ve been working on this for a long time and I’m so thrilled to finally share –

-Now, I’m just going to toss out that pyramid above.
+Now, I’m just going to toss out everything you have ever been taught about diets.
 It’s gone.
 A distant memory.
 Forgotten.

-Now, of course there are a couple of similarities between my new food pyramid and the old model.
+Of course, there are a couple of similarities between my Gundry plan and the old dietary recommendations.

-But pay close attention, because though they may look the same, they’re actually quite different.
+But pay close attention, because though they may seem similar, they’re actually quite different.

 First, you’ll notice the absence of most breads and grains.
-In fact, the most important difference between the old model and the new paradigm is…
+In fact, the most important difference in my new paradigm is…

-The first and – in my humble opinion – most important level of the new pyramid is the base level… the foundation.
+The first – and in my humble opinion – most important level of my new strategy is the base level… the foundation.
 Here, we start with good fats, oils, leafy greens, and cruciferous vegetables.